sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 * `documentation`: the contents of the BPMN `documentation` element for the Task
 * `data_input_associations`: a list of incoming data object references
 * `data_output_associtions`: a list of outgoing data object references
-* `io_specification`: the BPMN IO Specification of the Task
+* `io_specification`: the BPMN IO specification of the Task

 Filtering Tasks
 ---------------

-Tasks by lane
+Tasks by Lane
 ^^^^^^^^^^^^^

 The :code:`workflow.get_ready_user_tasks` method optionally takes the argument `lane`, which can be used to